awsmug/svorm/readme.md

 - **name** - Name of the form, used in HTML form tag.
 - **start** - ID the fieldset where the form will start.

-## Fieldsets
+### Fieldsets

 The fieldset is  a set if elements which will be shown.
-The form can only showo one fieldset at a time.
+The form can only show one fieldset at a time.
 This is the current fieldset.

 ```json
 {